The Family Life Merit Badge: Your Ultimate Guide In 2026

 • Are you currently experiencing any negative thoughts or emotions?
 What are your coping mechanisms?
 Will these actions help you in the long run?

-• Do you know anyone with a substance-abuse problem?
+• Do you know anyone with an addiction problem?
 How can this issue hurt the people around them?

 Bodily changes are a natural part of growing up and are nothing to be ashamed of.
-By being aware of the shifts your body will experience, and making responsible decisions when dealing with sex, you’ll be able to avoid any long-term consequences.
+By being aware of the shifts your body will experience, you’ll be better equipped to make responsible choices as you mature.

 6b IV) Personal and family finances